Clarksdale, Mississippi: In popular culture

 Jimmy Page and Robert Plant named their 1998 album Walking Into Clarksdale as a tribute to the significance that Clarksdale made in the history of the Delta Blues.

 The 2025 film Sinners takes place in and on the outskirts of the town in 1932.
 After release, residents launched a petition regarding the inability of local residents to watch the film, as all of Clarksdale's cinemas had ceased operations.
 In response, Warner Bros. held three free and open weekend screenings of the film via projector at the Clarksdale Civic Auditorium with director Ryan Coogler in attendance on opening night.
+In August 2025, Clarksdale was named one of America's Best Towns to Visit by CNN.

+Sister cities

+Clarksdale is twinned with Notodden Municipality, Norway.
+As host of the Notodden Blues Festival, Notodden became the only site on the Mississippi Blues Trail located outside the United States.